springboot-addons/spring-boot-httpclient/README.md

 # spring-boot-httpclient
 Spring Boot AutoConfiguration starters for Apache HttpClient

-*Support for SpringBoot 2.6.x + Java 11 on version 1.0.x *
+ - Support for SpringBoot 2.6.x + Java 11 on version 1.0.x
-"Support for SpringBoot 3.0.x + Java 17 on version 2.0.x (see branche hc4-sb3)"
+ - Support for SpringBoot 3.0.x + Java 17 on version 2.0.x (see branche hc4-sb3)

 ***Documentation In progress***